top of page

 But to be heard is to be disregarded

-One that seeks such is bound to fall
+One who seeks such is bound to fall

 Drowning in its contents